Facebook Analytics is a powerful platform (with a mobile app version) that rivals Google Analytics.

 Conventional reports in Business Manager merely look at the cost per conversion and revenue for each individual purchase.
 By looking at CLV, instead, we can see how much a customer is worth to us over the course of several months.

-For several businesses, we have seen a CLV 50% higher than that of the initial purchase.
+For various businesses, we have seen a CLV 50% higher than that of the initial purchase.

 This allows us to spend 50% more to acquire each new customer as we know will get extra revenue from these repeat customers, allowing us to scale ad spend and revenue.